sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Provide at least one more color scheme, for nucleotides.
+Ideally, the type of macromolecule should be detected automatically.
+Provide a key binding for cycling through the schemes (and show the current scheme in the message) ; if eventually we end up with a large number of schemes, then allow selection via a dialog.
+Check out [Gecos](https://gecos.biotite-python.org/intro.html); as a matter of fact, consider allowing inverse video with black on a collored background.

 1. [x] Experimental "Press '?' for help" in the last line of the bottom panel.
-   Maybe this could be switched off when the user hits a key, or when the help display has been shown at least once.
+   This is now switched off when the help display has been shown at least once.

-1. [ ] Add a keybinding to switch to monochrome and back.
+1. [ ] Add a keybinding to switch to monochrome and back (is this really useful?)

 1. [x] It should be possible to interactively hide and unhide the bottom and left panes. => Done this for the left panel (labels), which can now